-- Saturday starting at 8:00 AM until dusk.
-No crews are permited to row in the dark.
+- Friday starting at 8:00 AM until dusk.
+No crews are permitted to row in the dark.
 All crews must be off the water 30min prior to posted sunset time.

 All practices are at “own risk”.
 The traffic pattern during practice times is right hand rule and use of lanes 0,1 toward the start.
 Lanes 2,3 are closed to traffic .
 Lanes 4, 5, 6 toward the finish.
 Any questions about practice times and rules will be directed to the LOC.

 PRACTICE AND RACE DAY TRAFFIC PATTERN: